laithkh12/LearnState/README.md

 ## License

-This project is for learning purposes and does not have an official license.
+This project is for private use only